Strategy & Leadership

 Show the product, not the concept.

-Three structural moves on most photo / video engagements.
+Three structural moves on most industrial photography engagements.

 Real shop floor, real product.